waterstopper/waterstopper.github.io/content/regina/types.md

 `size` - number of entries in dictionary

-`keys` - array of all keys
+`keys` - list of all keys

-`values` - array of all values
+`values` - list of all values

-`entries` - array of dictionaries for all entries.
+`entries` - list of dictionaries for all entries.
 For example,

 ```kotlin
 {1:2, "3":"4"}.entries